Questions about the wedding package

-In our initial meeting, you’ll receive a copy of the contract, and a link to my booking page.
-When you decide that you’d like me to be your photographer, you can head there and fill in your details.
-You will then receive an invoice for a deposit, which can be paid via direct deposit.
+In our initial meeting, you’ll receive a copy of the Wedding Photography Agreement, and a link to my booking page.
+When you decide that you’d like me to be your wedding photographer, you can head there and fill in your details.
+You will then receive an invoice for a booking part payment, which can be paid via direct deposit.

 You will receive a second invoice for the remaining amount at least two months before the wedding.
 Payment of this invoice is due two weeks prior to the wedding

-I shoot with Canon Digital SLR’s (5dmk2’s to be precise) and use a range of professional series lenses
+I shoot with Canon Digital SLR’s (1DX MkII’s to be precise) and use a range of professional series lenses